SAFCSP-Team/for-loop/README.md

 Develop a program that takes input from the user and prints all the numbers before it, down to zero.

--For example, if the user enters 5, the program will output:
+- For example, if the user enters 5, the program will output:
 ```
 Enter a number: 5
 Counting down from 5 to 0: